SirinaHaaland/STG0006948/README.md

 How It Works

-At the core of Mind Map is a sophisticated topic modeling system that processes audio transcripts to categorize topics using techniques such as TF-IDF and K-means clustering.
+At the core of Mind Map is a sophisticated topic modeling system that processes audio transcripts to categorize topics using techniques such as tf-idf and K-Means clustering.
 This enables users to interact with a responsive interface, navigating topics and accessing audio and transcripts directly.
 The system leverages the latest AI technology to improve topic identification and visual representation, making exploration both engaging and insightful.

 Installation and Usage